cap-js/docs/guides/databases-sqlite.md

 :::tip

 When we say *Timestamps* we mean elements of type `Timestamp` as well as `DateTime`.
-Both are essentially the same type just with different precision: While `DateTime` elements have seconds precision only, `Timestamps` have milliseconds precision in SQLite, and microsecond precision in case of HANA and PostgreSQL.
+Both are essentially the same type just with different precision: While `DateTime` elements have seconds precision only, `Timestamps` have milliseconds precision in SQLite, and microsecond precision in case of SAP HANA and PostgreSQL.

 :::